kadiliissaar/ProteinCondensateAtlas/README.md

-# protein_condensate_partitioning
+# Protein Condensate Atlas

-Code and models associated with the "Protein Condensate Atlas" manuscript
+Code and models associated with the manuscrupt "Protein Condensate Atlas from predictive models of heteromolecular condensate composition".